demisto/content/Packs/CrowdStrikeFalconStreamingV2/Integrations/CrowdStrikeFalconStreamingV2/README.md

 The required scope is Event streams.

-## Configure CrowdStrike Falcon Streaming v2 on Demisto
+## Configure CrowdStrike Falcon Streaming v2 on Cortex XSOAR
 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for CrowdStrike Falcon Streaming v2
 3. Click __Add instance__ to create and configure a new integration instance.